Chrismis79/redux-practice/README.md

 - [ ] **cd** into `people` and run `yarn` to retrieve the client side dependencies.
 - [ ] **RUN** `yarn start` to fire up your React application.
 There ought to be a pretty little message awaiting you welcoming you to the app. `Follow` the prompting.

-**LOOK** at all the files you've been given for this project.
-One important file to note is `server.js`.
-This file contains an **API** that you are going to be interfacing with.
-Below is documentation on how to interact with the **API**.

-## Minimum Viable Product

-- [ ] Plan and implement how you are going to manage your state for your application
-- [ ] You _must_ use either context or Redux as your state management system
-- [ ] Once you have planned out your state management system, fetch data from the smurf server and display the data it returns
-- [ ] Add a form to collect info for a new person, and make a POST request to the server to add a new person to your database.

 ## API documentation